 When I became a freelancer, I thought I was going to be one forever.
-In the Philippines, those who want to escape the 9-6 life find ways to become freelancers or to put up a business.
-I started freelancing thinking that I wanted to escape the drudgery of working fixed hours.
+I started because I thought I wanted to escape the drudgery of working fixed hours.
 I wanted to live, and going to the office was taking the life out of me.

 It turned out my problem was not the hours—it was because I lost track of my purpose.